🔄

 Maverick vs Water2: which is right for you?

-If you’re comparing Maverick vs Water2, you’re probably trying to answer a simple question: Which filter tackles the issues you care about — and which one is actually right for your home?
+If you’re comparing Maverick vs Water2, or looking for a Water2 alternative, you’re probably trying to answer a simple question: Which filter actually tackles the issues you care about — and which one is right for your home?

 Maverick Mav02 and Water2 Pod 2.0 under-sink water filters side by side on a kitchen worktop